thegrizzlylabs/RMStore/README.md

 ### RMStoreStorePaymentAcceptor
 RMStore uses `RMStoreStorePaymentAcceptor` to determine whether or not the store payment should be added to the payment queue (accepted).
 If you **don't** provide a `RMStoreStorePaymentAcceptor`, any store payment received by RMStore will **not** be added to the payment queue (accepted) and will be stored, allwoing it to be added to the payment queue later.

 If you provide your own `RMStoreStorePaymentAcceptor` and return `NO` from `acceptStorePayment:`, the store payment will also be stored by RMStore.
-If you return `YES`, the system will to add the store payment to the payment queue.
+If you return `YES`, the system will add the store payment to the payment queue.

 ```objective-c
 @protocol RMStoreStorePaymentAcceptor